-Suppose you’re planning to lay new flooring and you have decided you want the look and practicality of wood.
+Suppose you’re planning to lay new flooring and you have decided you want the look of wood.
 Beautiful grain patterns, easy to keep clean and maintain, works well in any room; what’s not to love?
-But now you have to decide between engineered oak or the relatively new LVT WPC (luxury vinyl tile wood plastic composite).
-So let’s compare the two side by side to make the decision easier.
+But now you have to decide between LVT vs Engineered Oak Wood Flooring.
+So let’s compare the two side by side to try and make the decision easier.

-Cost – It probably won’t come as any surprise that WPC is considerably more economical than engineered hardwood.
+Cost – It probably won’t come as any surprise that LVT floors are considerably more economical than engineered hardwood.
 Coming in under the cost per square metre of even the least costly real hardwood options, the initial investment in WPC or SPC will be substantially less.
 This being said real wooden floors are known for adding value to a property – something which should also be considered when thinking pound shillings and pence.

-Installations costs – The savings don’t end with the purchase price because installing WPC planks is relatively easy and quick, which means it is easier to do-it-yourself, or it is less costly for a professional flooring fitter to install.
-Either way, you should be saving all the way.
-Our LVT Wood Plastic Composite floor also comes with a built in 1mm thick acoustic underlay.
+Installations costs – The savings with LVT don’t end at the purchase price either because installing LVT planks is relatively easy and quick, which means it is easier to do-it-yourself, or it is less costly for a professional flooring fitter to install – either way, you should be saving.
+Our LVT Wood Plastic Composite and Stone Plastic Composite floors also comes with a built in 1mm thick acoustic underlay.
 This means that no additional underlay or glues are required for installation which is a further cost saving in comparison to engineered hardwood or many other LVT boards on the market.

-Longevity – When WPC planks are badly worn they can be replaced relatively easily, especially if you have retained a few leftovers from the original installation.
+Longevity – When luxury vinyl planks are badly worn they can be replaced, especially if you have retained a few leftovers from the original installation.
 Engineered oak, however, has the added advantage that it can be sanded down and refinished when it shows significant signs of wear.
-This also allows you to ring the changes by staining a different colour for a whole new look.
-To achieve that with WPC would require a completely new floor.
+This also allows you the choice of staining the timber floor to a different colour for a whole new look.
+To achieve that with WPC or SPC would require a completely new floor.
 Given that engineered wood planks can be sanded and re-finished it does make them win over LVT on the longevity front.
 It’s worth noting though that a high quality engineered oak or LVT floor should last decades in normal domestic use.
-Water resistance – While engineered oak offers a very high degree of water resistance if treated with the correct finish, even then best quality real wood product can’t beat the water resistance of WPC.

-So, in conclusion, while engineered oak is still the number one choice overall, the cost savings and practicality of a high quality LVT wood plastic composite floor may well make it the default choice, especially in bathrooms and kitchens where there is likely to be more water spilled on the floor than in other rooms.
+In conclusion, while engineered oak is still the number one choice overall, the cost savings and practicality of a high quality LVT wood plastic composite floor may well make it the default choice, especially in bathrooms and kitchens where there is likely to be more water spilled on the floor than in other rooms.
 Hopefully this gives you enough information to make the choice, but if you still have questions, we are always happy to help.
 Feel free to call is today on 01598 740197 to discuss your property and specific tastes and requirements.